 Yesterday afternoon, I had a “field day” with F.R.
 MartinFredrik Robert Martin (1868–1933), a Swedish specialist and dealer in Islamic art. and wished that you might have been here, for I thought of you many times during the two hours and a half talk with him.
 He was much interested in the patène which he seems to have known before, having seen it in Egypt before it came to Paris.
 Unfortunately Mildred was not feeling well, having had a slight attack again, and was unable to come downstairs.

 There is a new member of the family whom I am very keen to introduce to you.
 He is at present in the Metropolitan Museum where I think he will cause much interest.
 It is a splendid bronze owl, of the Chou dynasty,Now attributed to the Shang dynasty, ca. fourteenth century BCE.
-40 centimeters high, and is much finer than either the one of the EumorfopoulosGeorge Aristides Eumorfopoulos (1864–1939).
+40 centimeters high, and is much finer than either the one of the EumorfopoulosGeorge Aristides Eumorfopoulos (1864–1939), a Greek merchant and art collector of mainly Chinese, but also medieval, art.
 The owl tsun from his collection is now at the Victoria and Albert Museum, London, M.5:1, 2-1935.
 Chinese, Shang dynasty, ca. 1200–1100 BCE, bronze vessel, 21 cm H. or PeytelJoanny Peytel (d.
 1924), a French banker and collector.
 The owl tsun from his collection is now at the Yale University Art Gallery, New Haven, Conn., 1954.48.7a–b.
 Chinese, Shang dynasty, Yinxu period, thirteenth–eleventh centuries BCE, bronze, 20.7 x 9.8 cm (8 1/8 x 3 7/8 in.). collections.
 You would delight in it and he was one of the finest pieces in a collection which Loo showed in New YorkEach autumn, C. T. Loo held a sale exhibition at the Wildenstein Galleries in New York. just before we sailed.
 That collection, by the way, was very remarkable showing the finest bronzes that have ever come out of China.

 We long to see you and wish there was more chance of your running up here to pay us a visit; perhaps you can arrange to do it after all!